Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 4014 questions found out of 5851 clips
+* 4064 questions found out of 5912 clips
-* 3870 non-trolling & on-topic questions found out of 4014 total questions
+* 3920 non-trolling & on-topic questions found out of 4064 total questions
-* 249 questions found with no other references
+* 231 questions found with no other references
 ## grouped by date
+* 2021-08-17: 3 of 50 questions found with no other references
 * 2021-08-10: 7 of 87 questions found with no other references
 * 2021-08-06: 0 of 2 questions found with no other references
 * 2021-08-03: 2 of 92 questions found with no other references